What We DoScroll To Top

 If you live in any of these communities, we can support you to deliver a Community-led action plan, or refresh an existing one; drive forward community projects, or offer free training.
 Read on to find out more.

 Perhaps your community already has an action plan but it requires updating.
-Community Action Lanarkshire can help your local community revise and update your plan.
+Community Action Lanarkshire can support your local community to revise and update your plan.

 Perhaps your community has an up-to-date action plan but requires support in driving forward projects that will improve local areas for years to come.
 This could include support to set up as a constituted group, identifying funding sources and training opportunities, and drafting business plans, project proposals, funding applications and procurement documents.

-Community Action Lanarkshire offer FREE training for community projects in: Administration and Finance, Event promotion, Interpretation planning, Press and PR, Project Management and Evaluation, and Social Media and Digital training.
-Find out more on the Training page [link to training page].
+Community Action Lanarkshire offer FREE support for community projects in: Administration and Finance, Event promotion, Interpretation planning, Press and PR, Project Management and Evaluation, and Social Media.

 Meet The Team

-We are a team of four, consisting of a Project Manager, Finance and Administration Officer and two Development Officers.
+We are a team of five consisting of a Project Manager, Finance and Administration Officer and three Project Officers.

 Kirsten Robb, Project Manager